IBM/CROWN-Robustness-Certification/README.md

 Huan Zhang\*, Tsui-Wei Weng\*, Pin-Yu Chen, Cho-Jui Hsieh and Luca Daniel, "[**Efficient Neural Network Robustness Certification with General Activation Functions**](http://arxiv.org/abs/1811.00866)", NIPS 2018. (\* Equal Contribution)

 The code in this repository is released under Apache-2.0 License and is intended to reproduce paper results only (see LICENSE for more details).
-A re-implementation of CROWN with better readability and bug fixes can be found [here](https://github.com/huanzhang12/RecurJac-Jacobian-Bounds).
+An alternative implementation of CROWN can be found [here](https://github.com/huanzhang12/RecurJac-Jacobian-Bounds).

 Use the following bibtex entry to cite our work:
 ```